-- Ensure staff receive appropriate training, support and guidance. - Ensure regular supervision - Maintain a safe environment. - Provide staff with time to recover, reflect and repair - Ensure that all the personal plans are person centered, accurate and up to date - Ensure risk assessments are person centered, accurate and up to date - Ensure all staff have undertaken, safeguarding training and have information available regarding the UN convention on the rights of the child, Children and young people: right to action.
+- Ensure staff receive appropriate training, support and guidance. - Ensure regular supervision - Maintain a safe environment. - Provide staff with time to recover, reflect and repair - Ensure that all the pupil plans are person centered, accurate and up to date and take into account functional analysis. - Ensure risk assessments are person centered, accurate and up to date - Ensure all staff have undertaken safeguarding training and have information available regarding the UN convention on the rights of the child, Children and young people: right to action.